States of Mexico

 Update 5 to Geopolitical Entities and Codes, the successor to FIPS PUB 10-4, was issued on 2011-08-31.
 It changes the name of Veracruz-Llave to Veracruz.

-Thanks to hints from Neil Parker and Lowell G. McManus, I found several problems with names.
-The formal name of the capital city of Querétaro is Santiago de Querétaro.
-The formal name of the state is Querétaro Arteaga, not Querétaro de Arteaga, although Google finds more references to the latter by eleven to one.
-The constitution of Veracruz gives the formal name as "Veracruz-Llave", but the state government website uses the name "Veracruz de Ignacio de la Llave".
+The formal name of Querétaro state is Querétaro Arteaga, not Querétaro de Arteaga, although a Google search in 2004 found more references to the latter by eleven to one.
+The Constitution of Veracruz state (source [7]) gives the formal name as "Veracruz-Llave", but the state government website (source [8]) uses the name "Veracruz de Ignacio de la Llave".
 The capital of Veracruz state is sometimes called Jalapa, sometimes Xalapa, sometimes Jalapa Enríquez, and sometimes Xalapa Enríquez.
 The fashion seems to have turned from Jalapa to Xalapa recently.
-There were official city websites at both www.xalapa.gob.mx and www.jalapa.gob.mx, both of them using the spelling Xalapa; the latter site seems to be offline now.
-Ten years ago, almost all sources, including Mexican ones, used Jalapa.
-Webster's Geographical Dictionary said "Jalapa, formerly Xalapa".
+When I was first investigating it, there were official city websites at www.xalapa.gob.mx and www.jalapa.gob.mx, both of them using the spelling Xalapa.
+In the 1990s, almost all sources, including Mexican ones, used Jalapa.
+Source [14] said "Jalapa, formerly Xalapa".

 Country overview: